Raffee/OctopusLabs.WordCount/README.md

 It is obvious that the domain model (namely the WordCount class) does not contain any domain logic at this time.
 To adhere to DDD guidelines and have a more flexible and testable system we should try to move the existing logic from the services to the domain entities ( as much as possible, wherever the logic is truly related to the "domain").

+### Text Extraction
+The text extraction algorithm is not 100% correct!
+There are quite a few suggestions online explaining how to extract text from HTML correctly (and some libraries for sale), but of the ones I had time to try, none yielded 100% correct results.
+The library used here (SautinSoft) is pretty good in cleaning up HTML tags and extracting text only, however, there are many special case to consider.

+### Slow Connection
+Observably, the page is very slow at the moment.
+Slow internet connection sometimes causes the process of saving the counted words into Google Cloud to be aborted midway.
+When this happens, the web page will return to it's initial empty state.

 ## Versions
 1.0.0